Today I’m going to go through many cheap options for Sony full-frame cameras.

 This design is a little bit curious, I will admit.

-Overall, the lens feels very well put together; it is mostly plastic construction with a metal mount, unfortunately missing a little rubber gasket for weather sealing.
+Overall, the lens feels very well put together; it is primarily plastic construction with a metal mount, unfortunately missing a little rubber gasket for weather sealing.

 The focus ring is firm, turning smoothly and accurately.

 You won’t find any buttons or switches on this lens, and do note that it’s not image stabilized.

 Overall for what it is, the build is quite good.

 So, at this price, it’s got exceptional value.